planariangames/mettlecore/METTLE_Core_SRD_Scenes.md

 > -   **Failure:** Stopped by an obstacle or triggered trap.
 > -   **Twists:** *drop item, cause a hazard, reveal location, etc.*

-Mutants and Humans on foot have a Speed of 1 Zone.
+Humans on foot have a Speed of 1 Zone.
 Faster creatures or vehicles with a higher Speed can Move that many Zones in a Round.
 If they face multiple obstacles along their path, add up the Difficulties – on a failure use their Score to see how many they passed.
 Slow movers with fractional speeds (1/2, etc.) take two Moves or more to cross a single Zone.

 - **Obstacles** like walls, rivers, brambles, etc. hinder movement into the Zone.
 For example, hurdling a broken wall to enter.
 These usually provide Cover (p.56) to those who cross them.
 - **Climbing** lets one enter Zones that extend up or down, like cliffs, pits, or large vehicle/creatures.
 Very large creatures or vehicles may present their own Zone(s) to climb, making it possible for the bold to deal with riders, find entry ports, etc. Difficulty is the large creature’s POISE or vehicle’s max Speed.